solana-foundation/solana-improvement-documents/proposals/0015-partitioned-epoch-reward-distribution.md

 account with the address specified by the `get_epoch_reward_reserve_addr` function above.
 Once all rewards have been distributed, the balance of the `EpochRewardReserve` account and shadow balance field `reward_balance` both MUST be reduced to `0` (or something has gone wrong).
-However, to protect from unforeseen deposits to `EpochRewardReserve` accounts, when the reward distribution completes, any extra lamports in `EpochRewardReserve` accounts will be burned.
+Any extra lamports in `EpochRewardReserve` accounts will be burned.

 Before each reward distribution, the `EpochRewardReserve` account's `reserve_balance` is checked to make sure there is enough balance to distribute